This blog was updated May 14, 2021 to reflect new information from the CDC.

 While staying home is the best way to protect yourself and others, according to the CDC, you should consider your underlying health conditions and those of others who will be part of your visit if you decide to travel.

-If you must travel, the CDC recommends doing your homework to understand the level of positive COVID-19 cases in the area you plan to visit.
+If you must travel, the CDC recommends doing your homework to understand the level of positive COVID-19 cases in the area you plan to visit and the reports of infection due to variants.
 The CDC provides a travel planner about COVID-19 travel restrictions, guidance and resources available at your destination.

 Traveling by air